islamz1214/Yahtzee/README.md

 # Yahtzee
 Javascript Game

-The game follows the Yahtzee rules.
+The game follows the traditional Yahtzee rules.